ArietCham/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- a function that prints a buffer
+a function that compares two strings